Zippy-boy/wire-pod/Installation.md

 # Installing wire-pod

-- wire-pod support most Linux distributions and Windows 10/11.
-Follow one of the following guides, then continue to "Authenticate the bot with wire-pod".
+- wire-pod supports most Linux distributions and Windows 10/11 (with WSL).
+Follow one of the following guides, then continue on to "Authenticate the bot with wire-pod".

 ## Guide 1: Linux